Manjunadh521/M2-EmbSys/Project/README.md

 | 07 | Keypad | 4 | 4(Fan Off) | 4(Fan Off) | To be Done |
 | 08 | Keypad | * | * (No of Fan On and Light On) | * (No of Fan On and Light On | To be Done |

+### Here below are the some of the *unity test/ unity framework* test plans there are so many but I have only mentiones some of the test cases here.

 # Low LEVEL TEST PLAN

 | Test ID | Description | Input | Expected output | Actual Output | Passed Or Not |